imr7997rmi/fibaro-hc2-root-recover/README.md

 ### Step 4: Finalize and Test

 1. Safely eject the cloned drive from your Ubuntu machine.
-2. Install the modified mSATA clone into your Fibaro HC2.
+2. Install the modified USB drive into your Fibaro HC2.
 3. Power on the HC2 and wait for it to boot completely.
 4. Find the device's IP address from your router.
 5. Attempt to connect via SSH.
 You may need to allow an older security algorithm.